 4th Of July Ice Cream Cake

-recipe lemon ice cream link: Lemon Ice Cream
+- recipe lemon ice cream link: Lemon Ice Cream

 - recipe strawberry sorbet, link: Strawberry Sorbet

-recipe blueberry sorbet, link: Blueberry Sorbet
+- recipe blueberry sorbet, link: Blueberry Sorbet

 - cookie crumbs (process 7 newman's own organic o's (the organic take on oreos) — creamy fillings and all — in the food processor until finely ground) or finely chopped candied ginger

 - freshly whipped cream, fresh berries, and sprigs of mint, for serving

 - 1Place a 9-inch springform pan in the freezer until very cold, at least 1 hour

 - 2Make the strawberry sorbet (or beat premade, frozen sorbet until smooth in an electric mixer fitted with the paddle attachment).
 Remove the springform pan from the freezer and immediately scoop in the sorbet.
 Working quickly, use the back of a spoon or an offset spatula to smooth the sorbet into an even layer, approximately 1 inch high.
 Sprinkle evenly with 1/4 cup cookie crumbs or candied ginger, cover tightly with plastic wrap, and freeze until firm, at least 1 hour.